EWIC

 Challenge

 The need for renewable energy in the energy system is steadily increasing.
-The same applies to the length of the wings for wind turbines at sea and on land that help to produce the green power.
-As the wings get longer, the load from wind and gravity also increases.
-Therefore, the risk of structural damage in and outside the turbine’s wings increases – damage that can affect the safety around the turbine as well as its operation and energy production.
+The same applies to the length of the blades of wind turbines both offshore and on land, which help produce green electricity.
+As the blades get longer, the strain from wind and gravity also increases.
+Therefore, the risk of structural damage to the turbine blades, both inside and outside, rises – damages that can affect the safety around the turbine as well as its operation and energy production.

 Solution

-To reduce damage to wind turbine blades, EWIC’s project partners have developed a new inspection method based on advanced camera technology – also known as endoscopy.
-The technology is reminiscent of the type of binocular examinations used in the healthcare sector, where a camera on a thin tube helps to map disease and the need for treatment.
+To reduce damage to wind turbine blades, project partners in EWIC have developed a new inspection method based on advanced camera technology – also known as endoscopy.
+The technology is similar to the type of endoscopic exams used in the healthcare sector, where a camera on a thin tube helps map out diseases and the need for treatment.

-As damage to wind turbine blades typically occurs inside the material from which it develops, it is especially here that the camera technology from the EWIC project can make a difference, eg when glue joints inside the blade must be examined for possible damage.
+Since damage to wind turbine blades typically occurs inside the material and works its way out, this is where the camera technology from the EWIC project can make a difference, for example, when adhesive joints inside the blade need to be examined for potential damage.

-In addition to the camera technology, which can now be used by wind turbine owners during inspections, the partners in the project have developed a manual for the use of the technology, which gives technicians in the wind industry a common language for inspections of possible structural damage in wind turbine blades.
-The need has arisen, as the inspections have so far been based on a number of different disciplines and techniques; including ultrasound, thermography and radiography.
+In addition to the camera technology, which can now be used by wind turbine owners during inspections, the partners in the project have developed a manual for using the technology, providing technicians in the wind industry with a common language for inspecting possible structural damage in wind turbine blades.
+This need arose because inspections up until now have been carried out based on a variety of different expertise and techniques, including ultrasound, thermography, and radiography.

-Overall, the EWIC project will increase current knowledge of the condition of wind turbine blades and the need for servicing.
-In this way, earlier and better decisions can be made by the service technician, so that the life of the turbine blade is extended.
+The EWIC project will overall increase current knowledge of the condition of wind turbine blades and the need for servicing.
+In this way, earlier and better decisions can be made by the service technician, extending the lifespan of the turbine blades.

-• Expected 10-15 million. euros in savings for the wind industry
+• Expected savings of 10-15 million euros for the wind industry

 • Increased job creation in the wind industry

-• Significant reduction in time consumption when replacing wind turbine blades
+• Significant reduction in time spent on replacing wind turbine blades

 Phase 1Phase 2Phase 3Phase 4